stephwon/Applied_Bioinformatics_BMMB852/README.md

 * `Wk5` contains scripts and markdown report for the assignment. `fastq_report.sh` is the script for answering `Question 1` and `fastq_simulation.sh` is the script for answering `Question 2` and `Question 3` of the assignment. `fastq_simulaton.sh` is simulating reads using various sequencing models.

 * `Wk6` contains script and markdown report for FASTQ quality control assignment.
 The directory contains image files in relation to the assignment.
+* `Wk7` contains makefile and markdown report using previous assignment
+* `Wk8` contains makefile that generates BAM alignment file and markdown report of the alignment result.